Sophrinix/eabootstrap/README.md

 PARAMETER OPTIMIZATION
 ======================

-EA bootstrap comes with an optimizer in order to search for the best parameters for the created expert advisor.
+*EA bootstrap* comes with an optimizer in order to search for the best parameters for the created expert advisor.
 It is possible to optimize measurable functions, like
-- expected return
+- Expected Return;
-- profit / loss ratio
+- Profit / Loss ratio;
-- maximum drawdown
+- Maximum Relative Drawdown;
+- Maximum Absolute Drawdown;
 and others.